BBVA/kapow/spec/README.md

 * **Notes**:
   * Route numbering starts at zero.
-  * When `index` is not provided or is `0` the route will be inserted first, effectively making it index `0`.
+  * When `index` is not provided or is `0` the route will be inserted in the first position, effectively making it index `0`.
-  * Conversely, when `index` is greater than the number of entries on the route table, it will be inserted last.
+  * Conversely, when `index` is greater than the number of entries on the route table, it will be inserted in the last position.
   * Finally, when `index` is less than `0` a 422 error is raised.
   * A successful request will yield a response containing all the effective parameters that were applied.